SciML/Catalyst.jl/docs/src/tutorials/homotopy_continuation.md

     (k1,k2), X1 <--> X2
 end
 ```
 However, the conservation laws can be computed using the `conservationlaws` function.
 By supplying these, as well as fixed concentrations (in this case the total amount of *X*, that is *X1+X2*), steady states can be found.
-First, we set the default values of the system's initial conditions and steady states.
+First, we set the default values of the system's initial conditions and parameter values.
 This will allow the system to automatically find the conserved amounts.
 ```@example hc3
 setdefaults!(two_state_model, [:X1 => 1.0, :X2 => 1.0, :k1 => 2.0, :k2 => 1.0])
 ```